Volume 2 of the counselor training program

 Lesson 5: Short Answers & More Supplemental Essays

-- Six Techniques for Writing the 150-Word Extracurricular Essay
+Six Techniques for Helping Students Write the 150-Word Extracurricular Essay

-- The High-Flyer Method: How to Write a Next-Level 150-Word Extracurricular Essay If You Have a Perfect GPA, Test Scores, Ridiculous Extracurriculars and Have Nothing to Prove
+The High-Flyer Method: How to Write a Next-Level 150-Word Extracurricular Essay If Your Students Have a Perfect GPA, Test Scores, Ridiculous Extracurriculars and Have Nothing to Prove

-- How to Nail the The "Diversity" Essay
+How to Have Your Students Nail the The "Diversity" Essay

-Lesson 6: How to Make Sure Your Application Is Doing Its Job
+Lesson 6: How to Make Sure Your STudent's Application Is Doing Its Job

 Bonus Modules: The Rest of the Application

-- How to Prepare for and Nail the College Interview
+How to Guide Students Through the College Interview

 Q&A Sessions: Ask Me Anything You Want